Multi-party computation enables secure polynomial control based solely on secret-sharing: SECURE POLYNOMIAL CONTROL USING MULTI-PARTY COMPUTATION

 First, we describe the preparation in the offline phase.
-Since secret sharing operates on integers, we have to create an integer representation of all numbers, and hence, a quantization scheme as in~\eqref{eq:quant} needs to be determined.
-Then, the polynomial coefficients $ \bm{A}_r $ can already be quantized offline to obtain $ \bm{A} = q_\Delta(\bm{A}_r) $.
-In each time step, this quantizer will also be used to quantize the state as $ \bm{x} = q_\Delta(\bm{x}_r) $.
+Since secret sharing operates on integers, we have to create an integer representation of all numbers, and hence, a quantization scheme as in~\eqref{eq:quant} is determined.
+Then, the polynomial coefficients $ \bm{A}_\mathrm{r} $ are already quantized offline to obtain $ \bm{A} = q_\Delta(\bm{A}_\mathrm{r}) $.
+In each time step, this quantizer will also be used to quantize the state as $ \bm{x} = q_\Delta(\bm{x}_\mathrm{r}) $.
 Thus, the quantized polynomial $u = a_{1}x_{1}^2 + a_{2}x_{1} + a_{3}x_{2} + a_{4}$ will be evaluated.
 Further, a distribution scheme is designed, which determines the assignment of secret shares and computations to the servers.
-For that purpose, each summand of the polynomial is treated separately.
 This leads to share distributions as in Algorithm~\ref{algo:threeProduct} or~\ref{algo:multiProduct} for each summand in the control law.
 In our example, the constant $ a_{4} $ is sent directly to the actuator.
-For products of two factors, as occurring in the summands $ a_{2}x_{1}$ and $ a_{3}x_{2} $, in both the three- and $n$-party scheme, a $(2,3)$ sharing of each factor and three servers are needed.
-For products of more than two factors, as occurring in $ a_{1}x_{1}^2 $, in the $n$-party scheme, a $(2,4)$ sharing of each factor is created and distributed to four servers as indicated in Figure~\ref{fig:Overview}.
-In the three-party algorithm, again $(2,3)$ sharings of each factor are distributed to three servers. \begin{rem} The same server can be involved in the computation of different summands of the polynomial without gaining access to sensible information.
-Therefore, the actual number of servers needed in the $n$-party scheme is $d+2$ if $d$ is the degree of the polynomial, since there are at most $n=d+1$ factors in one summand.
+For two-factor products, such as the summands $ a_{2}x_{1}$ and $ a_{3}x_{2} $, in both the three- and $n$-party scheme, a $(2,3)$ sharing of each factor and three servers are needed.
+For products of more than two factors, as $ a_{1}x_{1}^2 $, in the $n$-party scheme, a $(2,4)$ sharing of each factor is created and distributed to four servers as indicated in Figure~\ref{fig:Overview}.
+In the three-party algorithm, again $(2,3)$ sharings of each factor are distributed to three servers. \begin{rem} The same server can be involved in the computation of{computing} different summands of the polynomial without gaining access to sensible{sensitive} information.
+Therefore, the actual number of servers needed in the $n$-party scheme is $d+2$ if $d$ is the degree of the polynomial, since{as} there are at most $n=d+1$ factors in one summand.
 In our example of degree $d=2$, four servers are needed, since the products $ a_2x_1 $ and $ a_3x_2 $ can be computed on the same servers as the highest-order product $a_1x_1^2$.
 For the three-party scheme, always three servers are sufficient. \end{rem}